Network Models: The Grothendieck construction

 There is also a 2-functor that sends a split fibration $F \maps \D \to \C$ to its domain category $\D$, and the composite

 is none other than the Grothendieck construction, now regarded as a 2-functor rather than a mere functor.
 For details see Jacobs \cite[Thm.\ 1.10.7]{Jacobs}.

 A `pseudomonoid' is a generalization of a monoidal category which makes sense in any 2-category with finite products (or even more generally).
 We can also define braided and symmetric pseudomonoids, which generalize braided and symmetric monoidal categories \cite{DS}.
-For any 2-category $\twocat$ with finite products, let: \begin{itemize} \item $\m\twocat$ be the 2-category of pseudomonoids in $\twocat$, \item $\bm\twocat$ be the 2-category of braided pseudomonoids in $\twocat$, and \item $\sm\twocat$ be the 2-category of symmetric pseudomonoids in $\twocat$. \end{itemize} This notation is compatible with that previously introduced, except that now we are working 2-categorically.
-Thus, $\MC$, $\BMC$ and $\SMC$ are 2-categories whose underlying categories were already defined in Defs.\ \ref{defn:MC}, \ref{defn:BMC} and \ref{defn:SMC}.
+For any 2-category $\twocat$ with finite products, let: \begin{itemize} \item $\m\twocat$ be the 2-category of pseudomonoids in $\twocat$, monoidal morphisms, and monoidal transformations, \item $\bm\twocat$ be the 2-category of braided pseudomonoids in $\twocat$, braided monoidal morphisms, and braided monoidal transformations, \item $\sm\twocat$ be the 2-category of symmetric pseudomonoids in $\twocat$, symmetric monoidal morphisms, and symmetric monoidal transformations. \end{itemize} All these concepts are defined by McCrudden \cite{McCrudden}.
+The notation here is compatible with that introduced earlier in this section, except that now we are working 2-categorically.
+That is, $\MC$, $\BMC$ and $\SMC$ are 2-categories whose underlying categories were already defined in Defs.\ \ref{defn:MC}, \ref{defn:BMC} and \ref{defn:SMC}.
 More interesting is that the 2-category $\Fib_{\spl}$ has finite products, so the equivalent 2-category $\ICat$ does as well, and one can prove that the 2-categories $\m\ICat, \bm\ICat$ and $\sm\ICat$ are 2-categories whose underlying categories match those defined in Defs.\ \ref{defn:MICat}, \ref{defn:BMICat} and \ref{defn:SMICat}, at least after replacing $\C$ with $\C^{\op}$.
 We leave the verification of this as an exercise for the reader.

 The equivalence $G \maps \ICat \to \Fib_{\spl}$ preserves products, and so does the 2-functor $\mathrm{dom} \maps \Fib_{\spl} \to \Cat$.
 Thus, so does the composite 2-functor $\Int = \mathrm{dom} \circ G$.
 It thus induces 2-functors